mrjbom/OS_FIRST_TRASH/README.md

-# OS
+# OS First Trash
-The simplest example of an operating system.
+Old OS project

 **This repository is no longer used for development, this version is also no longer being developed.**